Southbridge (computing)

-The southbridge can usually be distinguished from the northbridge by not being directly connected to the CPU.
-Rather, the northbridge ties the southbridge to the CPU.
-Through the use of controller integrated channel circuitry, the northbridge can directly link signals from the I/O units to the CPU for data control and access.
+In computing, a southbridge is a component of a traditional two-part chipset architecture on motherboards, historically used in personal computers.
+It works alongside the northbridge to manage communications between the central processing unit (CPU) and lower-speed peripheral interfaces.
+The northbridge typically handled high-speed connections such as RAM and GPU interfaces, while the southbridge managed lower-speed functions.

+The southbridge controls a range of input/output (I/O) functions, including USB, audio, firmware (e.g., BIOS or UEFI), storage interfaces such as SATA, NVMe, and legacy PATA, as well as buses like PCI, LPC, and SPI.

+Southbridge and northbridge components were often designed to work in pairs, though there was no universal standard for interoperability.
+In the 1990s and early 2000s, they commonly communicated via the PCI bus; more recent chipsets use Direct Media Interface (Intel) or PCI Express (AMD).

+Intel referred to its southbridge as the I/O Controller Hub (ICH), later replaced by the Platform Controller Hub (PCH), which connected directly to the CPU in later architectures.
+Since the mid-2010s, the traditional two-chip design has largely been replaced by single-chip platforms or system-on-chip (SoC) solutions that integrate southbridge functions into a single chipset or the CPU itself.

 Current status

 Due to the push for system-on-chip (SoC) processors, modern devices increasingly have the northbridge integrated into the CPU die itself; examples are Intel's Sandy Bridge and AMD's Fusion processors, both released in 2011.

-The southbridge became redundant and it was replaced by the Platform Controller Hub (PCH) architecture introduced with the Intel 5 Series chipset in 2008 while AMD did the same with the release of their first APUs in 2011, naming the PCH the Fusion controller hub (FCH), which was only used on AMD's APUs until 2017 when it began to be used on AMD's Zen architecture while dropping the FCH name.
-On Intel platforms, all southbridge features and remaining I/O functions are managed by the PCH which is directly connected to the CPU via the Direct Media Interface (DMI).
-Intel low power processor (Haswell-U and onward) and Ultra low power processor (Haswell-Y and onward) also integrated an on-package PCH.
-Based on its Chiplet design, AMD Ryzen processors also integrated some southbridge functions, such as some USB interface and some SATA/NVMe interface.
+With the Intel 5 Series chipset in 2008, the southbridge became redundant and was replaced by the Platform Controller Hub (PCH) architecture introduced.
+AMD did the same with the release of their first APUs in 2011, naming the PCH the fusion controller hub (FCH), which was only used on AMD's APUs until 2017 when it began to be used on AMD's Zen architecture while dropping the FCH name.

+On Intel platforms, all southbridge features and remaining I/O functions are managed by the PCH, which is directly connected to the CPU via the Direct Media Interface (DMI).
+Intel low-power processors (Haswell-U and onward) and ultra low-power processors (Haswell-Y and onward) also integrate an on-package PCH.
+Based on its Chiplet design, AMD Ryzen processors also integrated some southbridge functions, such as some USB and SATA/NVMe interfaces.
-Overview

-A southbridge chipset handled many of a computer's I/O functions, such as USB, audio, the system BIOS, the ISA bus or the LPC bus, the low speed PCI/PCIe bus, the IOAPIC interrupt controller, the SATA storage, the historical PATA storage, and the NVMe storage.
-Different combinations of Southbridge and Northbridge chips are possible, but these two kinds of chips must be designed to work together; there is no industry-wide standard for interoperability between different core logic chipset designs.
-In the 1990s and early 2000s, the interface between a northbridge and southbridge was the PCI bus.
-As of 2023, the main bridging interfaces used are Ultra Path Interconnect (Intel) and PCI Express (AMD).